 Combine one can of artichoke hearts and a package of chopped spinach with low fat yogurt and shredded cheddar cheese.

 Pour the mixture into a casserole dish.
 Then bake at 350°F (177°C) for 20 to 25 minutes.
 Serve with sliced carrots and cucumbers for dipping.

 These drinks are high in protein, vitamins and minerals, and calories.
-They’re an easy way to make up for any shortfalls in your diet.
+They’re an easy way to make up for any gaps in your diet.

-Spinach, bananas, chickpeas, smooth nut butters, melons, and low fiber breads and cereals are healthy foods that are generally easy on your gut if you have ulcerative colitis.
+Spinach, bananas, chickpeas, smooth nut butter, melons, and low fiber bread and cereals are healthy foods that are generally easy on your gut if you have ulcerative colitis.
 But you don’t need to limit yourself to the snacks on this list.
 Ask your doctor and dietitian what other foods might be a good fit for your nutritional needs.

-Play around with different combinations of foods to see which ones you like and can easily digest.
-Keep a diary.
+Play around with different combinations of foods to see which ones you like and can easily digest, and keep a diary.
 Note when your symptoms appear and what you were eating at the time.
 Share it with your doctor to help fine-tune your menu for both meals and snacks.